 - (a) Pre-Application Conference.
 Before submitting an application, applicants are encouraged to schedule a pre-application conference with the Planner to discuss the procedures, standards and regulations required for approval. - (b) Preliminary Subdivision Plan Approval; Phasing; Revisions; Sunsetting - (1) Application.
-The application shall include, in addition to other reasonable requirements as may be requested by the Technical Review Committee, the following: - a.
-The proposed name of the subdivision. - b.
-The location thereof with respect to existing streets and other land features as shown upon a small-scale vicinity map. - c.
-Name and address of the person to whom notice of hearing or other communication shall be sent. - d.
-Name and address of owner(s) of the subdivision. - e.
+A complete application shall be filed with the Planner on or before the 25th of the month before the regular meeting of the Planning Board at which approval is sought.
+The application shall include, in addition to other reasonable requirements as may be requested by the Planning Board Technical Review Committee, the following: - a.
+The proposed name of the subdivision - b.
+The location thereof with respect to existing streets and other land features as shown upon a small-scale vicinity map - Name and address of the person to whom notice of hearing or other communication shall be sent - d.
+Name and address of owner(s) of the subdivision - e.
 A preliminary plan of the subdivision complete with north arrow and date, prepared by a design professional licensed in North Carolina.
-It shall show, at a minimum: - 1.
-Location, width and other dimensions of all existing streets and other important features such as parks, railroads, watercourses and exceptional topography, within and contiguous to the tract to be subdivided. - 2.
-Existing contours as established through the use of an instrument of hand-level accuracy or better, at an interval of two (2) feet. - 3.
-The location, width and other dimensions of blocks, lots, parks and other open spaces. - 4.
-The design, size, location, grade and elevation of all proposed sanitary sewers, water mains and stormwater facilities, and accessories to each. - 5.
-Dimensions of streets. - 6.
-Addresses of all existing lots. - f.
-A preliminary subdivision plan review fee fixed by the City council. - (3) Pursuant to G.S.
-160D-1405, the Technical Review Committee.
-The TRC shall review the application and either approve or deny the application based on the following criteria:
+It shall show, at a minimum: - Location, width and other dimensions of all existing streets and other important features such as parks, railroads, watercourses and exceptional topography, within and contiguous to the tract to be subdivided - 2.
+Existing contours as established through the use of an instrument of hand-level accuracy or better, at an interval of two (2) feet - 3.
+The location, width and other dimensions of blocks, lots, parks and other open spaces - 4.
+The design, size, location, grade and elevation of all proposed sanitary sewers, water mains and stormwater facilities, and accessories to each - 5.
+Dimensions of streets - 6.
+Addresses of all existing lots - f.
+A preliminary subdivision plan review fee fixed by the City Council - (2) Action by Technical Review Committee.
+The Technical Review Committee shall have the opportunity to review the application, suggest necessary and reasonable changes to the application to achieve the purpose and requirements of this ordinance, and make a recommendation to the Planning Board.